BestTimesToVisit.com Logo

 shopping

 Wander through the vibrant night market, a kaleidoscope of local handicrafts, textiles, and delicious street food.
-Look for intricately woven silk scarves and unique silver jewelry, and don't be afraid to politely haggle for a better price.
+Look for intricately woven silk scarves and unique silver jewelry, and practice your bargaining skills with a smile for the best finds.

 Ock Pop Tok Living Crafts Centre